RonGutin/Online_Furniture_Store/README.md

 For more endpoints and detailed request/response documentation, please refer to the **API Guide**.

 ---

+## Tests
+- Achieved 81% coverage of unittests.
+- Added multiple Integration and Regression tests.
+- Used GitHub workflows to run the tests automatically upon every push to main and a PR.
+- To run integration and regression tests make sure your MySQL is launched
+- All tests are located in /tests directory
+- To run tests use `pytest path_to/tests`

 ## Contact / Contributing
 If you have questions, feel free to open an issue or reach out to any of the group members.